philippkeller/hexo-theme-ewal/README.md

 - addthis support
 - about me is a slick bootstrap carousel
 - custom javascripts per page (add them in YAML front matter with scripts: …)
+- captionjs: if you add `class="caption"` to an image then it gets an automated caption beneath

 ### custom javascript per page